Lenovo IdeaPad 120S SSD Upgrade

 But to hit such a low price there are a couple of big compromises:

-• The disk drive is a 32GB eMMC, which is NOT an SSD (nor an HDD).
+- The disk drive is a 32GB eMMC, which is NOT an SSD (nor a HDD).
 This is essentially equivalent to soldered down SD card and the performance (particularly write performance) is really bad

 The screen I can live with.
 I might replace it in future (it should take most common 11.3" eDP screens), but for now decreasing the font sizes gives enough UI space to work on and now that my eyes are showing signs of aging, I doubt I'll benefit from increased resolution in such a small diagonal size anyway.